TomJamesDuffy/Bank/README.md

 ### How to use

-The two main classes are the bank class and the statement class.
+The two main classes are the account class and the display class.

-The BankAccount class enables you to `withdraw`, `deposit` and see your `balance`.
-You can also call your transaction history in the form of an array using `bank.transaction_history`
-The statement class enables you to print a given transaction history.

-`Statement.print(bank.transaction_history)`
+To create a new account instance create an object in the usual way.

+`a = Account.new`

+To withdraw and deposit into your account

+`a.withdraw(amount)`
+`a.deposit(amount)`

+To view your balance, pass your account to the display class as below.

+`Display.statement(a)`

 --------------------